 First Boot Device Controls which device boots the operating system.
 Set the first boot device to the Optical Drive.
 Virtualization Technology Allows the processor to use virtualization technology.
 Set this to Enabled.
-Execute-Dis- Allows the processor to classify areas in memory where application code can or canable Bit Cap- ability not execute.
-Set this to Enabled to help prevent malicious code attacks. -------------------------- --------------------------------------------------------------------------
+Execute-Dis- able Bit Cap- ability Allows the processor to classify areas in memory where application code can or can- not execute.
+Set this to Enabled to help prevent malicious code attacks.